Rutger Bregman: Humankind: A Hopeful History

-In September 2019, Bregman published Humankind: A Hopeful History (Dutch title: De meeste mensen deugen), where he argues that humans are fundamentally mostly decent, and that more recognition of this view would likely be beneficial to everyone, partly as it would reduce excessive cynicism.
+In September 2019, Bregman published Humankind: A Hopeful History (Dutch title: De meeste mensen deugen), where he argues that humans are fundamentally mostly decent, and that more recognition of this view would likely be beneficial to everyone, partly as it would reduce excessive cynicism and misanthropy.
 For example, if society was less adamant on the view that humans are naturally lazy, there would be less reason to oppose the widespread introduction of poverty mitigation measures like universal basic income.
 The book takes a multi-disciplinary approach, drawing from the findings of history, economics, psychology, biology, anthropology and archaeology.
 Bregman's arguments include the assertion that in the state of nature debate, Rousseau, rather than Hobbes, was more correct about humanity's essential goodness.
 An English translation was published in May 2020.
 The paperback release was a New York Times Best Seller.
 In addition to praise, Humankind: A Hopeful History has also received strong criticism.
 Various critics, for example, point to the book's lack of scientific content.

 Moral Ambition

-In May 2025, Bregman published Moral Ambition.
+In May 2025, Bregman published Moral Ambition which he says he wrote at a time of midlife crisis, experiencing moral envy with the doers and shakers, and desired to "have skin in the game".
+He said it "would be the last book for quite some time".
 In the book, he challenges conventional career success metrics (such as high salaries and prestigious titles) and urges professionals to redirect their talents toward addressing pressing global issues like climate change, inequality, and pandemics.
 Everything earned by the author through this book will be used to fund the Dutch non-profit foundation The School for Moral Ambition.

-Other books
+The School for Moral Ambition

-Prior to the release of Utopia for Realists, Bregman had already published several books, including History of Progress, which won the Liberales book prize for best Dutch-language nonfiction book of 2013.
+The School for Moral Ambition is a Dutch non-profit foundation cofounded, in 2024, by Bregman, Harald Dunnink, Jan-Willem van Putten, Julia van Boven and Ruben Timmerman.
+Bregman also stated that he has stepped down from the board of the foundation, and no longer has direct control over spending decisions, to avoid any conflict of interest.